Living With Allergies And Autoimmune

 Do you suffer from seasonal allergies?
 You’re not alone.
 It is estimated that 40 – 60 million North Americans experience some form of allergic rhinitis (hay fever or seasonal allergies).
 The most common allergy – ragweed (part of the echinacea family).

-Part of this includes learning how to lower the histamine load … the higher the load, the more extreme the symptoms.
-This is a similar concept to lowering a person’s inflammatory load when living with autoimmune.
+Part of the solution included learning how to lower the histamine load (unnecessary exposure) while also improving how the body breaks down and removes histamine.
+This is a similar concept to lowering a person’s inflammatory load and improving stress tolerance when living with autoimmune.
 When the body is overburdened, our symptoms amplify.

 So how do you do so?
 How to you address histamine and autoimmune at the same time?